-Sources of working capital and new funding being pursued by us include (i) deposits for orders from Secure Supplies for Hydrogen Gen Sets, (ii) issuances of promissory notes and convertible promissory notes, (iii) proceeds from sales of CSRV® Gen Sets, (iv) new equity investment, (v) new borrowing arrangements and (vi) up front licensing fees from prospective new sublicensees.
+Sources of working capital and new funding being pursued by us include (i) a 1 million licensing fee currently due to us from Secure Supplies, but not recorded on our financial statements as a receivable, (ii) deposits for orders from Secure Supplies for Hydrogen Gen Sets, (iii) issuances of promissory notes to related parties and convertible promissory notes, (iv) proceeds from sales of CSRV® Gen Sets, (v) new equity investments, (vi) new borrowing arrangements and (vii) up front licensing fees from prospective new sublicensees.
 There can be no assurance that we will be successful in securing any of these sources of additional funding.
 In this event, we may be required to substantially or completely curtail our operations, which could have a material adverse effect on our operations and financial condition.

-During the period from April 1, 2017 to May 9, 2017, the Company raised a total \$532,300 of new working capital, which included \$488,700 from issuances of convertible promissory notes, \$38,600 from issuances of promissory notes to related parties and \$5,000 from issuance of a promissory note.
+During the period from July 1, 2017 to August 9, 2017, the Company raised a total \$49,500 of new working capital from issuance of two back-end, collateralized, convertible promissory notes and issuance of a \$6,000 promissory note to Bernadette Coates.

-At March 31, 2017, current liabilities amounted to \$6,078,509, comprised of legal and professional fees of \$1,474,903, promissory notes due to related parties aggregating \$1,449,673, deferred compensation of \$1,394,127, accrued interest expense of \$532,667, accrued general and administrative expenses of \$528,447, a derivative liability related to convertible promissory notes of \$204,749, deposits of \$150,595, accrued research and development expenses of \$114,859, convertible promissory notes, net of unamortized discount of \$87,564, the current portion of a mortgage loan amounting to \$60,000 and the current portion of license deposits of \$55,925.
+At June 30, 2017, current liabilities amounted to 6,001,628, comprised of deferred compensation of 1,515,852, promissory notes due to related parties aggregating 1,424,173, legal and professional fees of 1,373,181, accrued interest expense of 514,765, accrued general and administrative expenses of 3357,974, a derivative liability related to convertible promissory notes of 316,859, deposits of 150,595, accrued research and development expenses of 114,859, convertible promissory notes, net of unamortized discount of 112,645, the current portion of license deposits of 60,725 and the current portion of a mortgage loan amounting to 60,000.